Roseau: History

 The city of Roseau sits on an alluvial fan formed hundreds of years ago as the Roseau River meandered across the area from what is now known as Newtown to its current location.
 Over the last 2,000 years, Amerindians migrating through the islands settled the area attracted by the nearby river.
-With the arrival of the Europeans in the 16th and 17th centuries, a small settlement was established by the French who, in their tradition of naming places after what they found there, used their name for the river reeds that grew along the banks.
+With the arrival of the Europeans in the 16th and 17th centuries, a small settlement was established by the French who, in their tradition of naming places after what they found there, used their name for the river reeds (called roseaux in French), that grew abundantly along its banks.
 A plan was created for the settlement that mirrored examples in France where streets extended from a central point – what is today the Old Market – and spread out to the rest of the settlement.

 Conflict raged between the French and the British over the area on several occasions.
+In 1699, the French built a fort to protect Roseau.
+In 1770, the British built Fort Young in place of the previous fort.
+In 1778, the French invaded Dominica, capturing Fort Young and Roseau and taking control of the island.
+In 1784, Dominica was returned to British control under the Treaty of Paris.
+The population of Roseau, in the census of June 1844, was 3,954.

-The British gained a stronghold.
-By the late 18th and early 19th centuries, they set out plans for the city that included fortifications and government structures, the grid street system, and blocks and new urban areas to the north and south, known today as Potter's Ville and Newtown.
+By the late 18th and early 19th centuries, the British set out plans for the city that included fortifications and government structures, the grid street system, and blocks and new urban areas to the north and south, known today as Potter's Ville and Newtown.
 Goodwill was established in the 1950s and Bath Estate in the early 1980s.
 Since then several new semi-urban settlements – such as Stock Farm, Castle Comfort, and Wall House – have been constructed around the existing ones.
 Some older settlements like Fond Cole and Canefield nowadays belong to the semi-urban area around Roseau.

 The French influence can still be seen today, however, in its architecture and crooked streets that extend from the Old Market Plaza.
-Examples of the English influence is evident in architecture and street names.
+Examples of the English influence are evident in architecture and street names.